-The Fund uses a composite benchmark comprised of the Investment Association UK Equity Income (60%), the Investment Association Sterling Corporate Bond (25%) and the Investment Association UK Gilts (15%) for performance comparison purposes only.
+The Fund uses a composite benchmark comprised of the Investment Association UK Equity Income (35%), the Investment Association Global (15%), the Investment Association Sterling Corporate Bond (30%) and the Investment Association UK Gilts (20%) for performance comparison purposes only.
 This benchmark is not a target and the Fund is not constrained by it.
-These peer groups have been selected as a composite comparator for performance because the way in which the Fund is managed as defined in the Fund's investment policy is most closely aligned to the description of these Investment Association sectors, and is therefore an appropriate comparator for the Fund's performance.
+These peer groups have been selected as a composite comparator for performance because of the way in which the Fund is managed as defined in the Fund's investment policy is most closely aligned to the description of these Investment Association sectors, and is therefore an appropriate comparator for the Fund's performance.